eschnou/ardrone-webflight/README.md

 WebFlight requires a recent nodejs (built and tested with node > 0.10) as well as [npm](https://npmjs.org/) and [bower](http://bower.io/) for dependency management.

+In order to use the video-png plugin, you also need ffmpeg installed on your system.

 ```
 git clone git@github.com:eschnou/ardrone-webflight
 cd ardrone-webflight